memfault/interrupt/_posts/2023-01-18-embedded-linux-with-memfault.md

 ---
-title: "Integrating Memfualt into an Embedded Linux Project"
+title: "Integrating Memfault into an Embedded Linux Project"
 description: An introduction to a Memfault embedded Linux integration for device deployment and management, over-the-air (OTA) software updates, and remote monitoring and debugging
 author: mab
 ---